-ANTH-1610 Cultural Anthropology BTS-2570 Peace and War in Historical Context HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II HIST-2060 Religion and Conflict in Historical Perspective HIST/IDS-3020 History of Globalization IDS-3160 Cultural Perspectives on Global Processes PCTS-2810 History and Strategies of Non-Violence PCTS-2820 Aggression, Violence, and War in a Social-Scientific Perspective

-Comparative Politics of the South (Development): ECON/IDS-2010 Economics of Development

-- HIST/IDS-2070 History of the Developing World - IDS-1010 Introduction to International Development Studies I - IDS-1020 Introduction to International Development Studies II - IDS-2110 Participatory Local Development - IDS/DRS-2171 Crisis, Humanitarian Aid, and Disaster Recovery - IDS-2183 African Development Issues - IDS-2184 Asia/Pacific Development Issues - IDS-2185 Latin American/Caribbean Development Issues - IDS-3111 An Analysis of Development Aid Policies
+ANTH-1610 Cultural Anthropology BTS-3720 Peace and War in Christian History HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II HIST-2060 Religion and Conflict in Historical Perspective HIST/IDS-3020 History of Globalization IDS-3160 Cultural Perspectives on Global Processes PCTS-2810 History and Strategies of Non-Violence PCTS-2820 Aggression, Violence, and War in a Social-Scientific Perspective Comparative Politics of the South (Development): ECON/IDS-2010 Economics of Development HIST/IDS-2070 History of the Developing World IDS-1110 Introduction to International Development Studies IDS-2110 Participatory Local Development IDS -2171 Crisis, Humanitarian Aid, and Disaster Recovery IDS-2183 African Development Issues IDS-2184 Asia/Pacific Development Issues IDS-2185 Latin American/Caribbean Development Issues IDS-3111 An Analysis of Development Aid Policies Comparative Politics of the North:

-Comparative Politics of the North: HIST-2020 History of Colonial Canada HIST-2030 History of the Canadian Nation since 1867 HIST-2040 History of Native Peoples in Canada

-IDS-2350 Indigenous People and the Industrial State PCTS-2221 Restorative Justice PCTS-2421 Legal Systems and Alternative Dispute Resolution PCTS/IDS-2443 Conflict and Development Issues in Indigenous Communities Gender and Identity Politics: BTS-2920 Women and Men PCTS-3242 Women and Peacemaking Political Theory: BTS-2780 Political Theology BTS-2800 Theology of Peace and Justice BTS-3450 Theologies of Power COMM-3030 Public Relations ECON-2410 History of Economic Thought-Microeconomics IDS/PCTS-3920 Action Research Methods MATH-1000 Basic Statistical Analysis PCTS/PHIL-3800 Whose Violence?
+HIST-2020 History of Colonial Canada HIST-2030 History of the Canadian Nation since 1867 HIST-2040 History of Native Peoples in Canada IDS-2350 Indigenous People and the Industrial State PCTS-2221 Restorative Justice PCTS-2421 Legal Systems and Alternative Dispute Resolution PCTS/IDS-2443 Conflict and Development Issues in Indigenous Communities Gender and Identity Politics:

+BTS-2920 Women and Men

+PCTS-3242 Women and Peacemaking

+Political Theory:

+BTS-2780 Political Theology

+BTS-2800 Theology of Peace and Justice

+BTS-3450 Theologies of Power

+COMM-3030 Public Relations

+ECON-2410 History of Economic Thought-Microeconomics

+IDS/PCTS-3920 Action Research Methods

+MATH-1000 Basic Statistical Analysis

+PCTS/PHIL-3800 Whose Violence?
 Which Peace?

+PCTS-1110 Introduction to Peace and Conflict

+Transformation

-PCTS-1010 Peace and Conflict Transformation- Interpersonal and Communal Contexts PCTS-1020 Peace and Conflict Transformation-Global Context PCTS-3120 Cultures of Violence, Cultures of Peace PCTS-3850 Just War Traditions PCTS/IDS-4910 Conflict and the Construction of the Other PHIL-1000 The Task of Philosophy I - The Question of Reality PHIL-1010 The Task of Philosophy II - The Question of Knowledge PHIL-2020 Postmodern Philosophy
+PCTS-3120 Cultures of Violence, Cultures of Peace

+PCTS-3850 Just War Traditions

+PHIL-1000 The Task of Philosophy I - The Question of Reality

-15.3.
+PHIL-1010 The Task of Philosophy II - The Question of

+Knowledge

+PHIL-2020 Postmodern Philosophy

+16.3.
 Political Studies Minor, Four-year and Three-year B.A.

+Requirements:

-A minimum of 18 credit hours A minimum of 12 credit hours in residence A minimum of 12 credit hours at the 2000-level or higher POLS-1000 Democracy and Dissent POLS-1010 Global Politics A minimum of 3 credit hours from three of the following areas: World Politics Comparative Politics of the South Comparative Politics of the North Gender and Identity Politics Political Theory
+A minimum of 18 credit hours

+A minimum of 12 credit hours in residence

+A minimum of 12 credit hours at the 2000-level or higher

+POLS-1000 Democracy and Dissent

+POLS-1010 Global Politics

+A minimum of 3 credit hours from three of the following areas:

+World Politics

+Comparative Politics of the South

+Comparative Politics of the North

+Gender and Identity Politics

+Political Theory

 Note: All courses must be Political Studies courses, i.e., course with a prefix of POLS.

-16. Psychology, Majors and Minor within the Bachelor of Arts

-Program Advisor: Delmar Epp, Ph.D.
+17. Psychology, Majors and Minor within the Bachelor of Arts Program Advisor: Delmar Epp, Ph.D.

 Students of Psychology are invited to explore many facets of human experience, from development, learning, and memory to social interactions and the physiological underpinnings of these phenomena.
 Study in Psychology offers a more thorough understanding of oneself and others.
 At CMU, the Psychology program offers the explicit opportunity to consider critically various points of contact between psychology and faith.
 Skills useful in counselling, teaching, business, ministry, or higher-level study will be fostered.
+17.1.
+Psychology Major, Four-year B.A.